-Trent University serves over 7 000 full and part-time students at its campus in Peterborough, Ontario.
-It also has a campus in Oshawa, Ontario that services 900 students.
+Trent University serves over 7,000 full and part-time students at its campus in Peterborough, Ontario.
+It also has a campus in Oshawa, Ontario, called Durham GTA (Greater Toronto Area) that serves 1,000 students.
 Trent has a wide range of undergraduate degree and diploma programs available, as well as graduate programs.

 The addresses for Trent University are:

 55 Thornton Road South

 At Trent University, the office providing accessibility services to students is called Student Accessibility Services (SAS), with locations at the SAS Peterborough campus and SAS Durham GTA.
 Student Accessibility Services is the primary place to find out about all of your disability related needs.

 For more information about accessibility at Trent University, and their current initiatives to address issues of accessibility, please see Trent University’s Accessibility Plan.

 In order to access accommodations at Trent University, the following documentation is required to show proof of a disability:

 - A copy of your psycho-educational assessment completed by a registered psychologist within the last 5 years or conducted after the age of 18

 - An IEP/IPRC may be submitted with a student’s psycho-educational assessment, however it is not sufficient documentation by itself

 - A medical report completed by an appropriate medical professional within the last 5 years, or conducted after the age of 18